 Colorado Road Safety (Stats, Facts, and Tips)

-Traffic data can help us understand why crash fatalities are increasing and what drivers can do to keep themselves and their families safe.
-This article will focus specifically on Colorado road safety facts and tips so you can better understand how to safely navigate the roads.
+These figures are small compared to the 19,515 estimated U.S. fatalities between January and June of 2023.
+However, traffic data can help us understand why crash fatalities are increasing or decreasing and what drivers can do to keep themselves and their families safe.
+This article will focus specifically on Colorado traffic statistics, road safety facts, and tips so you can better understand how to navigate the roads safely.

 Colorado Road Safety Statistics